storepeter/DualFirmware_Marlin_Klipper/README.md

 ### Backup current firmware from ATmega2560

 Connect your favorite ISP tool,
-I use USBasp see avr-dualboot/README.USBasp from China which were running very old firmware and needed a software update.
+I use USBasp from China which were running very old firmware and needed a software update.  (see avr-dualboot/README.USBasp

-First you should backup the Firmware currently on the MCU
+First we should backup the Firmware currently on the MCU

 	$ make backup

-A full backup of the current firmware including bootloader but not fuse settings, check it out for me it was:
+A full backup of the current firmware including bootloader but not fuse settings is created, check it out for me it was:

-	$ ls -l avr-dualboot/Preserved_Firmware/usb-Silicon_Labs_CP2102_USB_to_UART_Bridge_Controller_0001-if00-port0
+	$ ls avr-dualboot/Preserved_Firmware/usb-Silicon_Labs_CP2102_USB_to_UART_Bridge_Controller_0001-if00-port0
 ```
-total 580
--rw-rw-r-- 1 peter peter   4096 Jan 29 16:32 eeprom.bin
+   4096 Jan 29 16:32 eeprom.bin
--rw-rw-r-- 1 peter peter   9740 Jan 29 16:32 eeprom.hex
+   9740 Jan 29 16:32 eeprom.hex
--rw-rw-r-- 1 peter peter 261406 Jan 29 16:32 flash.bin
+ 261406 Jan 29 16:32 flash.bin
--rw-rw-r-- 1 peter peter 620900 Jan 29 16:32 flash.hex
+ 620900 Jan 29 16:32 flash.hex
--rw-rw-r-- 1 peter peter 108572 Jan 29 16:32 orig-app.bin
+ 108572 Jan 29 16:32 orig-app.bin
--rw-rw-r-- 1 peter peter 305392 Jan 29 16:32 orig-app.hex
+ 305392 Jan 29 16:32 orig-app.hex
 ```

 ### Compile and install dualboot bootloader